M-Ullas/Washington-Real-Estate-Dashboard/README.md

 Some potential challenges faced while creating this dashboard includes :-

 Data Challenges :-
-- Data cleaning - removing unwanted data & null values, filling blank values, formating and converting currency changed values.
+- Data cleaning - Removing unwanted data & null values, filling blank values, formating and converting currency changed values.
 - Data accuracy :- Ensuring the accuracy and completeness of the data was crucial for reliable analysis.
 - Data Integration :- Combine data from multiple sources, such as real estate listings, maps.
 Integrating and cleaning data was challenging.